dailymotion/dailymotion-sdk-php/README.md

 Hitting this URL after the upload has started allows you to monitor the progress of the upload.

-#### Overloading the SDK {#sdk-php-overloading}
+#### Overloading the SDK

-As stated in the [Authentication section](#authentication) above, the PHP SDK takes care of abstracting the entire OAuth flow, including retrieving, storing and using access tokens.
+As stated in the [Authentication section](#authentication) above, the PHP SDK takes care of abstracting the entire OAuth flow, from retrieving, storing and using access tokens, to using refresh tokens to gather new access tokens automatically.

 Overloading the SDK with your own implementation allows you to adapt the SDK behaviour to your needs.
-The most common usage is to overload both `Dailymotion::storeSession()` and `Dailymotion::readSession()` methods to change the default storage system which uses cookies.
+The most common usage is to overload both `Dailymotion::storeSession()` and `Dailymotion::readSession()` methods to change the default storage system (which uses cookies).

-Here is an crude example of overloading the SDK to store sessions (access token + refresh token) on the file system instead of using cookies (for a command line program for example):
+Here is a crude example of overloading the SDK to store sessions (access token + refresh token) on the file system instead of using cookies (for a command line program for example):

 ```php
 class DailymotionCli extends Dailymotion